vanessawrites/cloud-object-storage/basics/order-storage.md

 {:tip: .tip}

 # Order storage
-See this video for more help with registration [https://ibm.box.com/s/4tb6uv7i2juxutnfc0swc98wsiuaabka](https://ibm.box.com/s/4tb6uv7i2juxutnfc0swc98wsiuaabka){: new_window}.
+See this video for more help with [registration](https://ibm.box.com/s/4tb6uv7i2juxutnfc0swc98wsiuaabka){: new_window}.

 ## Creating a new {{site.data.keyword.cloud_notm}} Platform account